El Santos vs. la Tetona Mendoza: Plot

-Santos suffers with the divorce from Tetona, while the people live and work with the group of regenerative zombies in Sahuayo.
+Santos suffers from a divorce from his wife, a loud, thuggish, and voluptuous woman named Tetona Mendoza (known for her large breasts, or "chichis", and her tomboyish attitude), while the people live and work with the group of regenerative zombies in Sahuayo, which is something that Santos conceived as a get-rich-quick scheme as a last-ditch attempt to rid himself of his depression.
 When Tetona arrives, she orders Santos to kill the zombies.
-Santos and Cabo Valdivia learn that if anyone kills all zombies will become the town's savior.
+Santos and his police officer friend Cabo Valdivia learn that if anyone kills all zombies will become the town's savior.
 Santos challenges Killer Peyote to make sure who will win the love for Tetona.
-Santos fails to kill the zombies, but Peyote uses a truck to lure them through the canyon cliff.
-Despite Santos' failure, the officers inform him about the town's abnormal situation.
-Tetona summons the female group of aliens (Las Poquianchis) from outer space.
-As Santos, Cabo and Peyote evade them, they wander around town.
-At the science room, Santos and Cabo inspect the remains of the zombie virus on the plate.
-It is later destroyed by Peyote, whom the aliens recruited.
-They imprisoned one of the male adults and force the female ones to work at the strip club Tetona's Palace.
-Santos and his captured friends are forced to stay in prison.
+Santos fails to kill the zombies, but Peyote uses a truck full of mariachis to lure them through the canyon cliff.
+Despite Santos' failure, the officers, led by El Jefe, inform him about the town's abnormal situation.
+Turns out, thanks to Santos and Peyote’s ill-mannered ways of getting rid of the zombies, the whole of Mexico has gone bankrupt, and every economy has collapsed, as the zombies were the ones keeping the city’s economy afloat.
+However, Tetona’s empire is the only economy that is standing, which means that she and her goons can do what ever they want with the city, which causes Tetona to rise to power and become Mexico’s president for life.
+Following her rise to power as president, Tetona summons a female group of aliens, called “Las Poquianchis”, from outer space as a way to “keep the peace in the town” and get Mexico back on its feet.
+Meanwhile, Santos, Cabo and Peyote avoid them and Tetona’s wrath, and they wander around the outskirts of Michoacán.
+They hide in an abandon science room, where Santos and Cabo inspect the remains of the zombie virus on the plate.
+It is later destroyed by Peyote, whom the aliens recruited, revealing that Peyote has been working as a mole for Tetona’s empire.
+It is here that Tetona’s goons imprison more male adults alongside Santos and Cabo and force the female ones to work at the strip club Tetona's Palace, where it’s revealed that Tetona has established a new class system in which men are treated as lower-class citizens and are forced to do hard labor, whilst the women are treated as upper-class citizens and can do whatever they like, including treating the men like trash.
+Santos and his captured friends are forced to stay in the city’s established “male re-education camps”, led by the Poquianchis and a rat girl named Maruca, where harmful and violent methods are used on the men in order to cleanse them of their “disgusting” behaviors (such as urinating while splashing the toilet seat, refusing to change the toilet paper, and refusing to share a remote).
 Cabo, revealing to be one of the zombies, asks Santos to protect him and the zombies, before the decontaminated population can annihilate them.
-Santos and his friends win the first round in the game of soccer, but the others plan to escape.
-After losing the game in the second round, Santos and his friends escape from prison, being rescued by saddlers.
-After Santos uses DNA cell samples to spread the infection for everyone and revive the zombie population, he goes to the palace and confronts Peyote.
-The fight at the strip ensues, until Peyote slips on an avocado, suffers a bone fracture and ends up on a wheelchair.
-Santos goes to the bathroom, defecates the smoking weed from the bowel that he accidentally swallowed, and suggests for Tetona to forgive him.
-The married couple have children.
+Thinking of a way to escape, Santos and his friends challenge Maruca and her goons to a game of soccer; Santos’ team win the first round, but the others plan to escape.
+After losing the game in the second round, Santos and his friends escape from camp, being rescued by saddlers, led by their leader, the Black Horsemen (“El Charro Negro” in Spanish).
+After Santos uses DNA cell samples to spread the infection for everyone and revive the zombie population within a secret men’s hideout, he and his allies dress as rich bankers and go to the palace to confront Peyote.
+The fight at the strip club ensues, until Peyote slips on an avocado, suffers a bone fracture and ends up on a wheelchair, becoming a quadriplegic for life.
+Santos goes to the brothel’s bathroom, defecates the cannabis joint that he accidentally swallowed earlier, and suggests for Tetona to forgive him.
+The married couple have children and Mexico’s economy returns to normal.